James May: Science

 May presented Inside Killer Sharks, a documentary for Sky, and James May's 20th Century, investigating inventions.
 He flew in a Royal Air Force Eurofighter Typhoon at a speed of around 1320 mph (2124 km/h) for his television programme, James May's 20th Century.
 In late 2008, the BBC broadcast James May's Big Ideas, a three-part series in which May travelled around the globe in search of implementations for concepts widely considered science fiction.
 He also presented James May's Man Lab from 2010 to 2013.
 In 2013, May narrated To Space & Back, a documentary on the influence of developments in space exploration on modern technology produced by Sky-Skan and The Franklin Institute.
+In 2024 May presented James May and the Dull Men searching for "overblown solutions to life's little problems" - which was touted as being a "spiritual successor to Man Lab".

 James May on the Moon

 James May on the Moon (BBC 2, 2009) commemorated 40 years since man first landed on the Moon.
 This was followed by another documentary on BBC Four called James May at the Edge of Space, where May was flown to the stratosphere (70,000 ft) in a US Air Force Lockheed U-2 spy plane.
 Highlights of the footage from the training for the flight, and the flight itself was used in James May on the Moon, but was shown fully in this programme.
 This made him one of the highest flying people, along with the pilot, at that time, after the crew of the International Space Station.